 EDX is a multidisciplinary online resource with an enormous choice of flexible courses in many languages and all from highly reputable institutions.

 Most of the courses are free, with the option of paying for a verified certificate.

 The duration of the courses range from 3 weeks- 12 months, they are open 24/7 so are great if flexibility is required and the levels range from introductory to advance.

 There are many Engineering and Science courses available, my top 3 for Engineers in the Pharma industry being:

-All of the Universities and IT’s have part time and full time postgraduate options, including Masters and Postgraduate Diplomas, which can be found on their websites.
+All of the Universities and IT’s have part-time and full-time postgraduate options, including Masters and Postgraduate Diplomas, which can be found on their websites.
 Postgraduate courses in the Dublin Region can be found at the following:

 In recent years, because of the surge in the market within Biopharma, NIBRT was established by IDA Ireland to serve the training requirements of the biopharmaceutical industry in Ireland.
 With its pilot-scale biotech manufacturing equipment, the organisation serves as a ‘flight simulator’ for biotech manufacturing.
-Another such facility is Innopharma Labs, who offer a range of courses, both free and paid.
+Another such facility is Innopharma Education, who offer a range of courses, both free and paid.
 Both of these facilities offer fantastic courses, with a particular focus on upskilling to the Biopharmaceutical industry.
 Courses can range from day courses to 2 year Masters Programmes.
 More information found here: